sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/index.md

 - Does the focus shift from one subject to another?

-- Is there a change in the primary subject?

 - Does the shot switch between different subjects?

-- Is there a handoff between main subjects?

 - Does the primary focus change to a new subject?

-- Is there a transition in the main focus?

-- Does the shot change its principal subject?
+- Does the shot change its principal subject to another?

 </details>